-24.1 During the term of this Collective Agreement (January 1, 2010 to December 31, 2012, the IESO will not terminate or alter the terms of the Performance Pay Plan (1978, revised 1987) without the agreement of The Society.
+24.1 During the term of this Collective Agreement (January 1, 2013 to December 31, 2014 the IESO will not terminate or alter the terms of the Performance Pay Plan (1978, revised 1987) without the agreement of The Society.
 The current practice for administering the Plan will continue.

-- 24.2 The IESO will make minimum performance payouts of 1.5% of base payroll effective the first day of the fiscal calendar year in January 2011 (for the performance year 2010, 1.5% of base payroll effective the first day of the fiscal calendar year in January 2012 (for the performance year 2011), and 1.5% of base payroll effective the first day of the fiscal calendar year in January 2013 (for the performance year 2012) - 24.3 The IESO will consult with The Society on the performance pay guidelines for any future distribution of performance pay. - 24.4 Within 90 days of the implementation of any performance payout, the IESO shall provide The Society with the following data in electronic format: - a) Salary information for Society-represented employees as of December 31 of the preceding year and January 1 of the current year with fields identifying employee number, salary schedule, salary grade, and performance standing for each date, department, and location.
+- 24.2 The IESO will make minimum performance payouts of 1.5% of base payroll effective the first day of the fiscal calendar year in January 2014 (for the performance year 2013, and 1.5% of base payroll effective the first day of the fiscal calendar year in January 2015 (for the performance year 2014). - 24.3 The IESO will consult with The Society on the performance pay guidelines for any future distribution of performance pay. - 24.4 Within 90 days of the implementation of any performance payout, the IESO shall provide The Society with the following data in electronic format: - a) Salary information for Society-represented employees as of December 31 of the preceding year and January 1 of the current year with fields identifying employee number, salary schedule, salary grade, and performance standing for each date, department, and location.
 If there are five or less employees in any organizational unit, their salary information will be included in the next larger organizational unit. - b) Statistics regarding distribution of the year's performance pay adjustments, performance pay standings, and company ratios by salary grade for all performance paid staff.
 If there are five or less employees in any organizational unit, their salary information will be included in the next larger organizational unit. - 24.5 Nothing in this article amends or abrogates any terms of the Performance Pay Grievance Settlement, dated June 21, 1996.